tiggi78/PhysicalSpaceCadetPinball/README.md

 Reverse engineering of `3D Pinball for Windows - Space Cadet`, a game bundled with Windows.

+_This fork will try to separate game logic from rendering code_.

 ## How to play

 Place compiled executable into a folder containing original game resources (not included).\